japalbornoz/OSPF-Branch-to-HQ-Routing-Design/validation/01-baseline-validation.md

 ## Baseline Result
 Baseline validation passed successfully.

-The redesigned Project 03 topology operated as intended across both point-to-point serial links and the Ethernet broadcast segment.
+The Project 03 topology operated as intended across both point-to-point serial links and the Ethernet broadcast segment.
 OSPF neighbors formed correctly, DR/BDR election matched design expectations, routes were learned dynamically, the default route was originated successfully from the WAN edge, and end-to-end communication between HQ and Branch was confirmed.